Code of Medical Ethics Opinion 1.2.10

 (a) Ensure that the health of patients is not jeopardized and that patient care is not compromised.

 (b) Avoid using disruptive means to press for reform.
-Strikes and other collection actions may reduce access to care, eliminate or delay needed care, and interfere with continuity of care and should not be used as a bargaining tactic.
+Strikes and other collective actions may reduce access to care, eliminate or delay needed care, and interfere with continuity of care and should not be used as a bargaining tactic.
 In rare circumstances, briefly limiting personal availability may be appropriate as a means of calling attention to the need for changes in patient care.
 Physicians should be aware that some actions may put them or their organizations at risk of violating antitrust laws or laws pertaining to medical licensure or malpractice.